Azure/terraform-azurerm-avm-res-network-networkwatcher/examples/rbac/README.md

 <!-- BEGIN_TF_DOCS -->
 # Default example

-This deploys the module in its simplest form.
+This deploys assigns RBAC to a Network Watcher

 ```hcl
 # This ensures we have unique CAF compliant names for our resources.